syncfusion-content/javascript-docs/js/Diagram/BPMN-Shapes.md

 ##### Event Subprocess

 A Sub-process is defined as an Event Sub-process when it is triggered by an event.
 An event-subprocess is placed within another subprocess which is not part of the normal flow of its parent process .
-You can set [type](/api/js/ejdiagram#members:nodes-subprocess-type "type") as `event` and put event to a sub-process with the [event](/api/js/ejdiagram#members:nodes-subprocess-event "event") and [trigger](/api/js/ejdiagram#members:nodes-subprocess-trigger "trigger") property of subprocess.
+You can set event to a sub-process with the [event](/api/js/ejdiagram#members:nodes-subprocess-event "event") and [trigger](/api/js/ejdiagram#members:nodes-subprocess-trigger "trigger") property of subprocess.
+The [type](/api/js/ejdiagram#members:nodes-subprocess-type "type") property of sub-process allows you to define type of sub-process whether it should be event sub-process or transaction sub-process.

 {% highlight javascript %}

 $("#diagram").ejDiagram({
 	width: "100%",